zlig/masters-thesis/README.md

 * All chapters are written, edited and proofread
 * Run spell check
 * Formatting: Headers, sub-headers, paragraphs
-* Table of contents generated and up-to-date.
-It should include chapter numbers, chapter titles and page numbers
+* Table of contents generated and up-to-date, including chapter numbers, chapter titles and page numbers
 * All images, tables and graphics are captioned with numbers and explanations.
 * All images, tables and graphics are referenced with correct number in the text (don't say "the following image", say "image 3")
 * List of images, tables, graphics generated and up-to-date.
 It should include numbers, descriptions and page numbers